Peter-X-Zhou/PINNs-Heat-Transfer/README.md

 Where $\alpha$ is the thermal diffusivity, calculated as $\alpha = \frac{k}{\rho c_p}$.

 **Physical Parameters:**
-The material properties are approximated for a moist food product (batter/dough).
+The material properties are approximated for a moist food product.

 | Parameter | Symbol | Value | Unit |
 | :--- | :---: | :---: | :--- |